Pathway Overview

 You can download the current Pathway release, which is now available in Open Beta on a free-to-use license:

-on a Python 3.8+ installation, and we are ready to roll!
+on a Python 3.8+ installation, and you are ready to roll!

-To use Pathway, we only need to import it:
+To use Pathway, you only need to import it:

 import pathway as pw